Bypass geo restrictions and unblock content with Avast SecureLine VPN for Android

 Smart DNS works using only one or two DNS addresses, while DNS changers can change your DNS every time you log on.
 The difficulty of setting up smart DNS or DNS changers depends on the DNS service you use — you can change your DNS settings on your own internet router.

 Smart DNS and DNS changers are primarily used for masking location, so all other information about your device and online activity is still exposed.
+Other DNS services, such as AvastDNS, can provide additional protection against DNS attacks and other online threats.

 To bypass geo-blocking while also protecting your privacy and keeping your data secure, use Avast SecureLine VPN.
 Along with masking your location so you can access your favorite content wherever you are, Avast SecureLine VPN keeps your data private with military-grade encryption and DNS leak protection.